doomdagadiggiedahdah/obsidian_setup/Templates/t - week.md

 ## - what is the project for this week?
 - What's the single focus?
+	- (note: this has given me feelings of direction. "what would make me feel cool this week?")

 ##  - what am I doing this week?
 - [ ] <% tp.file.cursor() %>